Pharmacy Contraception Service (PCS)

 Where a pharmacy owner is commissioned to provide any related services, e.g. the Hypertension Case-Finding Service (incorporating BP clinic measurement), the pharmacy owner may not claim twice for the same activity.

 The product price for the OC supplied will be reimbursed in accordance with the Drug Tariff determination.
-Any purchase margin by pharmacies relating to contraceptives supplied as part of this service would be included in the calculation of allowed purchase margin that forms a part of agreed NHS pharmacy funding.
+Any purchase margin made by pharmacies relating to contraceptives supplied as part of this service will be included in the calculation of allowed purchase margin that forms a part of agreed NHS pharmacy funding.

 Where a price concession has been granted for specific strengths of a product, this concession will apply to those specific strengths of products supplied as part of this service.
 Concessions will only apply to the month in which they are granted according to the usual Drug Tariff arrangements.